toolisticon/cute/README.md

                 .testCompilation();
     }

-It implicitly checks if your annotation processor has been applied and triggers an AssertionError if not.
+Additionally to the explicitely configured assertions it implicitly checks if your annotation processor has been applied and triggers an AssertionError if not.